 Add to that the Ultralight runway and the Helicopters going in to Pioneer Field, you have a lot to cover and I decided that I would miss too much just sticking close to one runway, I went for the walkabout option.

 Now depending on your interests you could target specific areas to cut down your walking, but as everything interests me I really tested my poor feet.
-The main areas were noted as Ultralight, Vintage, Exhibition, Comoco Plaza, Homebuilt, Warbirds, General Aviation/North 40 (North), General Aviation/North 40 (South) and FBO’s.
+The main areas were noted as Ultralight, Vintage, Static, Homebuilt, Warbirds, General Aviation/North 40 (North), General Aviation/North 40 (South) and FBO’s.

 As I camped on site I started logging from first light at 05:00 and carried on to 21:00 when the sun had set and the bugs came out!
 Even doing this it took me 2 days to get around all these areas just once although I also managed to squeeze in the Basler Turbo DC-3 operation and the Seaplane base which are a car or bus journey off site.